yuqihu1103/SteadySobriety/README.md

 Run the following command to initializing the database.
 It will create a SteadySobriety databases with collections users and sober_logs, each populated with 1000 synthetic records.

+Note that this will overwrite existing data, if there is any.

 ```
 npm run initDB
 ```